-Make decoration functional as well as attractive.
+Make decorations functional as well as attractive

 - Add a side chair for guests to sit in if they don’t want to lounge on the daybed.
 It can also double as a drop spot for purses or jackets.
 Add a pillow to bring color to that side of the room.

 - I hung dark curtains to help control the amount of light that comes in.
 Regular blinds don’t block sunlight very well so the charcoal gray curtains can be pulled closed to provide extra shade for sleeping in.